Configure Oracle Transparent Data Encryption (TDE)

 - It is possible to encrypt data without downtime on production systems.
 Encryption during maintenance periods is also possible.

-- The wallet encryption key management operations can be automated by Oracle.
-The end user or application does not need to manage the TDE wallet encryption keys.
+- Encryption key management operations for wallets can be automated by Oracle.
+The end user or application does not need to manage encryption keys for TDE wallets.

 Types of Encryption in TDE